Earth DayECOSYSTEMEnvironment

 Environmental cleanup, Volunteer activity, Save oceans – Coral Triangle Day Event

-Coral Triangle Day 2020
+CT Day 2020

-Coral Triangle is known as the Amazon Rainforest of oceans as it is the most influential marine ecology in the world.
+The Coral Triangle is known as the Amazon Rainforest of oceans as it is the most influential marine ecology in the world.
 In 2020, we were going to enter the 9th edition of Coral Triangle Day.
-CT6 countries will come together with some innovative preventive measures to protect the coral reef systems of the region.
+CT6 countries came together with some innovative preventive measures to protect the coral reef systems of the region.
+CTI-CFF conducted various events and activities to promote CT Day 2020.
+This event focuses not only on conserving the coral triangle region but also grabs the world’s attention toward coral reef protection across the globe.

-World Coral Triangle Day 2021
+CT Day 2021

 Coral Triangle Centre (CTC) celebrates World Ocean Day on the 8th of June and World Coral Triangle Day on the 9th of June every year.
 This year CTC conducted a 2-day online workshop after a five-day training for educators where they shared creative teaching methods on marine conservation.